 The major factors are Cost, Security, and Accessibility.
 Cost is the main factor that most of the enterprise consider before making any decision.
 IT workloads can either be on Cloud or on-prem Data Centres.

-On-Prem Data Centres: On-premises data centers are a group of privately owned & controlled servers.
-It is based on Capex (Capital Expenditure) model which means the enterprise must require in-house server hardware, software licenses, integration capabilities, and an in-house IT team to control, administer and maintain the data center and resolve potential issues that may arise.
+On-Prem Data Centres: On-premises data centres are a group of privately owned & controlled servers.
+It is based on Capex (Capital Expenditure) model which means the enterprise must require in-house server hardware, software licenses, integration capabilities, and an in-house IT team to control, administer and maintain the data centre and resolve potential issues that may arise.
 This does not even factor in the amount of maintenance that an enterprise is responsible for when something breaks or does not work.
 Enterprise with a huge growth potential must also factor in the cost of future upgrades, which are going to be needed with increased workloads.

 Cloud: Cloud works on Opex (Operational expense) model which means a third-party provider owns the infrastructure which includes hardware & software and enterprises can subscribe to services and manage their account over the internet, this allows enterprises to pay on an As-Needed basis and effectively scale up or down depending upon overall usage and user requirements.